seng438-winter-2023/seng438-a3-MRInfected101/submission/seng438-a3-team_18.md

 # 2 Manual data-flow coverage calculations for X and Y methods

-See images SENG438_Lab3_DataUtilCFG and SENG438_Lab3_RangeCFG in folder "images" to view the data-flow coverage for methods DataUtilitise.CalculateColumnTotal and Range.Equal respectively.
+See images SENG438_Lab3_DataUtilCFG and SENG438_Lab3_RangeCFG in folder "submission/images/diagrams" to view the data-flow coverage for methods DataUtilitise.CalculateColumnTotal and Range.Equal respectively.

 # 3 A detailed description of the testing strategy for the new unit test